-Class I Trustees: Trustees Thomas J. Kenny and Robert L. Young are continuing Trustees.
-Mr. Young was last elected to the Fund's Board at the annual meeting of shareholders held on May 8, 2023.
-Mr. Kenny was unanimously appointed by the Trustees to the Fund's Board effective January 1, 2024.
+Class I Trustees: Trustees Michael A. Forrester, Thomas J. Kenny and Robert L. Young are continuing Trustees.
+Mr. Young was last elected to the Fund's Board at the annual meeting of shareholders held on December 12, 2023.
+Mr. Forrester and Mr. Kenny were unanimously appointed by the Trustees to the Fund's Board effective January 1, 2024.
 Each Class I Trustee currently serves a term expiring at the 2025 annual meeting of shareholders or until his successor has been duly elected and qualified.

-Class II Trustees: Trustees Amy B. R. Lancellotta, John K. Nelson and Terence J. Toth are continuing Trustees and were last elected to the Fund's Board at the annual meeting of shareholders held on May 8, 2023.
+Class II Trustees: Trustees Joseph A. Boateng, Amy B. R. Lancellotta, John K. Nelson and Terence J. Toth are continuing Trustees.
+Ms. Lancellotta, Mr. Nelson and Mr. Toth were last elected to the Fund's Board at the annual meeting of shareholders held on December 12, 2023.
+Mr. Boateng was unanimously appointed by the Trustees to the Fund's Board effective January 1, 2024.
 Each Class II Trustee currently serves a term expiring at the 2026 annual meeting of shareholders or until his or her successor has been duly elected and qualified.

 Class III Trustees: Trustees Joanne T. Medero, Loren M. Starr and Matthew Thornton III have been nominated for election at the Annual Meeting.
-Mr. Thornton's appointment to the Fund's Board was ratified and approved by the Fund's initial shareholder on April 27, 2021.
-Ms. Medero was unanimously appointed by the Trustees to the Fund's Board effective June 1, 2021.
+Ms. Medero and Mr. Thornton were last elected to the Fund's Board at the annual meeting of shareholder held on November 17, 2021.
 Mr. Starr was unanimously appointed by the Trustees to the Fund's Board effective January 1, 2024.
 If elected, each Class III Trustee will serve a term expiring at the 2027 annual meeting of shareholders or until his or her successor has been duly elected and qualified.

 Trustees Elected by Holders of Preferred Shares: Trustees Albin F. Moschner and Margaret L. Wolff have been nominated for election at the Annual Meeting.
-Mr. Moschner was last elected to the Fund's Board at the annual meeting of shareholders held on May 8, 2023.
-Ms. Wolff's appointment to the Fund's Board was ratified and approved by the Fund's initial shareholder on April 27, 2021.
-Ms. Wolff was previously designated as a Class I Trustee but has been redesignated for election by the holders of Preferred Shares only in connection with the retirement of a trustee previously elected by the holders of Preferred Shares only.
+Mr. Moschner and Ms. Wolff were last elected to the Fund's Board at the annual meeting of shareholders held on December 12, 2023.
 If elected, each Trustee elected by the holders of Preferred Shares only will serve a term expiring at the 2025 annual meeting of shareholders or until his or her successor has been duly elected and qualified.

-All Board Nominees and current and continuing Trustees are not "interested persons," as defined in the Investment Company Act of 1940, as amended (the "1940 Act"), of the Fund or Nuveen Fund Advisors, LLC (the "Adviser") or any investment sub-adviser of the Fund and have never been an employee or director of Teachers Insurance and Annuity Association of America or Nuveen, LLC ("Nuveen"), the Adviser's parent companies, or any affiliate.
+All Board Nominees and current and continuing Trustees are not "interested persons," as defined in the 1940 Act, of the Fund or Nuveen Fund Advisors, LLC (the "Adviser") or any investment sub-adviser of the Fund and have never been an employee or director of Teachers Insurance and Annuity Association of America or Nuveen, LLC ("Nuveen"), the Adviser's parent companies, or any affiliate (other than other funds advised by the Adviser or affiliates of the Adviser).
 Accordingly, such Trustees are deemed "Independent Trustees."